fyrchik/neofs-dev-env/docs/http_gate.md

 # HTTP Protocol gateway

-Protocol Gateway to access data in NeoFS using HTTP protocol.
+Protocol Gateway to access data in FrostFS using HTTP protocol.

-Source code and more information can be found in [project's GitHub repository](https://github.com/nspcc-dev/neofs-http-gate)
+Source code and more information can be found in [project's GitHub repository](https://github.com/TrueCloudLab/frostfs-http-gate)

 ## .env settings